sendblue-api/sendblue-api.github.io/docs/lookup-api.md

 ---
-id: evaluate-service
+id: lookup-api
 title: Find out if a Number can send/receive iMessages
 description: Evaluate Whether a Number Can Receive iMessage | Sendblue
-sidebar_label: Determine Service
+sidebar_label: Lookup Service API
 ---

 The Sendblue API allows you to call an endpoint to figure out if a number supports iMessage.
 This is pretty useful to determine: